Mieczysław Wolfke: Life and career

-In 1922 Wolfke got a position of professor at the Warsaw University of Technology and returned to Poland.
-At the Warsaw University of Technology he led the Department of Physics on the Faculty of Electrotechnics.
-In 1924 he started the cooperation with the Institute of Low Temperatures in Leiden.
+In 1922, Wolfke was appointed to a position of professor at the Warsaw University of Technology and returned to Poland.
+At the Warsaw University of Technology, he led the Department of Physics on the Faculty of Electrotechnics.
+In 1924, he published his work entitled Zasady teorji ciepła (Rules of the Theory of Heat), the first modern Polish textbook on thermodynamics for university students.

-In 1926 his second son, Stefan Wolfke, was born.
+In 1926, his second son, Stefan Wolfke, was born.

-In the early thirties, Wolfke started to organize the Low Temperatures Institute.
-In 1938 he took part in the organization of the flight of Polish stratospheric balloon called "Star of Poland".
-The first flight was unsuccessful and the second one was precluded by the World War II.
+In the early 1930s, Wolfke started to organize the Low Temperatures Institute.
+Thanks to his initiatives and international contacts, the Warsaw University of Technology became one of the leading centers of research into low temperature physics in Central Europe.
+In 1938, he took part in the organization of the flight of Polish stratospheric balloon called "Star of Poland".
+The first flight was unsuccessful and the second one was precluded by the outbreak of World War II.

-After the beginning of the World War II Wolfke was arrested (10@th November 1939), sent to Pawiak where he spent a week in cell number 49.
-After the release Mieczysław Wolfke managed (with the agreement of the occupier) the Research Department of Technical Physics and then lectured at the Higher State Technical School created in polytechnic buildings.
+After the beginning of the World War II, Wolfke was arrested (10th November 1939), sent to Pawiak where he spent a week in cell number 49.
+After his release and with the agreement of the occupier, he managed the Research Department of Technical Physics and then lectured at the Higher State Technical School created in polytechnic buildings.
 He also organized support for the conspiracy and participated in underground teaching.

 In May 1944, Mieczysław's daughter Lucyna Rassalska died.